DevExpress/devextreme-documentation/concepts/05 UI Components/LoadPanel/10 Customize the Appearance/10 Customize the Loading Indicator.md

-If you need to use a 3rd-party loading indicator inside the **LoadPanel**, assign its URL to the [indicatorSrc](/api-reference/10%20UI%20Widgets/dxLoadPanel/1%20Configuration/indicatorSrc.md '/Documentation/ApiReference/UI_Components/dxLoadPanel/Configuration/#indicatorSrc') property.
+If you need to use a 3rd-party loading indicator inside the LoadPanel, assign its URL to the [indicatorSrc](/api-reference/10%20UI%20Widgets/dxLoadPanel/1%20Configuration/indicatorSrc.md '/Documentation/ApiReference/UI_Components/dxLoadPanel/Configuration/#indicatorSrc') property.

 ---
 ##### jQuery